microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

 3. Build the solution.
 You should get no build errors.

-## Exercise: Create Application Registrations
+## Exercise: Creating a Single-Tenant Application Registrations

-In this exercise, you will create two application registrations in the Azure portal.
-One will be single-tenant and used to connect to the SaaS API.
-The other will be multi-tenant and be used to authenticate users coming to your Landing Page.
+In this exercise, you will create an app registration in the Azure portal.
+It will be single-tenant and used to connect to the SaaS API.

-### Create a single-tenant Application Registration
+### Create a single-tenant App Registration

 1. Log in to the Azure portal.
 1. In the top-of-center command window in the portal, type "app reg" and select the item "App registrations" that appears.
 You will see a list of current application registrations.